core-wg/comi/draft-ietf-core-comi.md

 ### Datastore Resource Discovery

-The presence and location of (path to) each datastore implemented by the CoMI server can be discovered by sending a GET request to "/.well-known/core" including a resource type (RT) parameter with the value "core.c.ds".
+The presence and location of (path to) each datastore implemented by the CORECONF server can be discovered by sending a GET request to "/.well-known/core" including a resource type (RT) parameter with the value "core.c.ds".